LLM Analysis of 150+ years of German Parliamentary Debates on Migration Reveals Shift from Post-War Solidarity to Anti-Solidarity in the Last Decade: Temporal Trends in Solidarity Towards Migrants

+Additionally, a small but persistent share of \emph{exchange-based solidarity} appears throughout the period.
+It reflects debates over efficient allocation and the reintegration of displaced populations into labor and housing markets, with measures such as the LAG framed as tools to rebuild productive capacity (\exreftwo{19530225-bt-01-250-01231}{19510131-bt-01-115-00271}).

-These patterns show that solidarity was used in parliamentary debates to manage the challenges of postwar reconstruction, as reflected in key legislative reforms. \os{While} the claimant groups \os{of the broadest measure LAG} were highly diverse \os{(bombed out, evacuated, expelled, financially damaged), their} eligibility for compensation under the law was based on \de{Volkszugehörigkeit}{German ethnicity}, excluding many from formal recognition \citep{kittel2020stiefkinder, nachum2013reconstructing}. \os{The concept of Volksdeutsche was a fluid and constructed Nazi category whose ambiguous definition nonetheless had concrete and deadly implications \citep{bergen2005tenuousness}.} We therefore examine how \emph{(anti-)solidarity} subtypes were expressed across key migrant-related terms in parliamentary discourse in that period.
+These patterns show that solidarity in parliamentary debates mediated the challenges of postwar reconstruction through key legislative reforms.
+However, since these reforms differentiated between migrant groups, we examine how \emph{(anti-)solidarity} subtypes were expressed across key migrant-related terms in this period.